 These employment standards are typically attained with a Doctoral degree from an accredited university in a chemical, physical, biological or clinical laboratory science.
-Two years of laboratory training, or experience, or both; and two years of laboratory experience directing or supervising high complexity testing.
+Two years of laboratory training, or experience, or both.
 Possession of certification by the American Board of Medical Microbiology, American Board of Clinical Chemistry, American Board of Immunology, American Board of Bioanalysis, or other National accrediting board approved by the Federal Division of Health and Human Services Agency.